Sheffield weather forecast: This is when heavy rain is set to hit Sheffield

 What is the long-term forecast for Sheffield?

-The rest of this week will see cloudy skies and temperatures ranging between 13-17C.
-Friday is set to set to rain throughout the afternoon, with Saturday seeing heavy rain throughout the day.
+The rest of this week will see cloudy skies and temperatures ranging between 8-17C.
+Friday is set to see rain from early evening onward.
+Saturday is set to see heavy rain continuously throughout the day, with temperatures dropping to 8C.

 According to the Met Office, the weather in the second half of October looks likely to be on the wet and windy side, though drier and brighter interludes are likely too.